rocky/python-filecache/README.rst

 A file path can be remapped to another path.
 This is useful for example when debugging remotely and the remote file path may be different from the path on a local filesystem.
-In the `trepan <https://pypi.python.org/pypi/trepan>`_ `debugger <https://pypi.python.org/pypi/trepan3k>`_, *eval* and *exec* strings are saved in a temporary file and then the pseudo-filename `<string>` is remapped to that temporary file name.
+In the `trepan2 <https://pypi.python.org/pypi/trepan2>`_ `debugger <https://pypi.python.org/pypi/trepan3k>`_, *eval* and *exec* strings are saved in a temporary file and then the pseudo-filename `<string>` is remapped to that temporary file name.